kct2020/goutpal-com-skeleventy/site/blog/starting-gout-plans/index.md

 ---
 date: 2021-11-20T00:00:00Z
 meta_description: Uric acid treatment plans should be easy to follow.
 But how and when to start?
 Get a free gout patient plan template today.
-eleventyComputed:
 title: Start Your Uric Acid Plan Today
 image_alt: Starting a gout plan
 sub_heading: Are you overwhelmed by uric acid treatment choices?
 Here's your gout patient plan template.
 post_image: "/images/starting-your-gout-plan.webp"
 tags: